Best of the Letters from 2012

 Comment: Read ESN article: Trading One Superstition for Another

 December 17, 2012

-I, too, had a holly berry incident with my PCG "brainwashed" (now ex) husband.
+I, too, had a holly berry incident with my PCG mind-controlled (now ex) husband.
 I had added a string of red berries (fake) to an autumn arrangement of fall leaves, birds, miniature bird houses, etc. on our fireplace mantel.
 He took umbrage with the addition of the berries, although he had no problem with the large holly bush growing in our front yard.
 A few weeks later, he and my adult son dropped Flurry's no-contact bomb on our family which resulted in the end of a 40+ year marriage and brought pain and suffering to their non-PCG family members.
 In John 5:39-40, Jesus speaks the truth to those who deny him.
 "Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.
 And ye will not come to me, that ye might have life."
 I pray God will lift the veil from their hearts so that they may truly see and come to Jesus. --Living free in, under, and through God's great grace.

 December 26, 2012

 Just wanted to let you know about a recent co-worker letter the members of the PCG received.
 We were first told that the building [Armstrong Auditorium] was going to be about $9 million, then it was announced it came to $20 million (if I remember right).
 Well, in this letter we were told it actually was a total of $25 million because they had not included the cost of landscaping.
 According to the letter, PCG only owes $1.7 million now to pay it off.
 I have also heard that they are planning to build more buildings after this.
 If they are leaving soon, what is the point? --PCG member